Renewable and Reliable Supply of Power to Your Data Center

-Local power production is 100 % green and sustainable, capturing and enjoying the energy produced by hydro- (73 %), bio- (19 %) and windpower (8 %).
+Local power production is 100 % green and sustainable, capturing and enjoying the energy produced by hydro, bio and wind power.
 One of four national wind-power centers is located in the region.
-1500 wind turbines are in the pipeline.
+Additional 1500 wind turbines are in the pipeline.

 Wind power is being actively developed in the region.
 Substantial electricity cost savings are achieved with continuing investments.

 Östersund is one of the most ideal places for hydro power production in Sweden.
-In the region there are a number of hydro power plants along the river Indalsälven, providing strong grid resilience redundancy.
+In the region there are a number of hydro power plants along the river Indalsälven, providing strong grid resilience and redundancy.

 Responsibility for the Environment

 Östersund has taken a political decision towards a sustainable society and to become fossil-free by year 2030.
-In doing so, the city takes responsibility for its environment and the issue of global warming.
+In doing so, the city takes responsibility for its environment and the issues of global warming.

 A Sustainable Community

-There is a challenge to be non-dependent on fossil fuels and to be a long term carbon neutral as a location. Östersund aims to be a sustainable community in an issue that affect us all.
+There is a challenge to be non-dependent on fossil fuels and to be a long term carbon neutral as a location. Östersund aims to be a sustainable community in a matter that affect us all.